The National Conference on Cultural Property Protection invites host bids for 2018 and beyond.

 First, a letter of interest from your organization including why your location/facility/city is the ideal host.

-After consultation and meetings, eventually written approval and support from the appropriate authority will be required to acknowledge and accept financial and time commitments associated with hosting the Conference.
+After consultation and meetings, written approval and support from the appropriate authority will be required to acknowledge and accept financial and time commitments associated with hosting.

 Ultimately, a formal agreement outlining the terms of understanding between the Smithsonian and host organization must be signed prior to commitment or advertising.